den-materials/js-ajax-lesson/readme.md

 - Add a new cat to the list with a name and a note\*
     - Hint: What verb would we use to `Create` something?

 \* First try this with Postman, then check the documentation on these verbs for jQuery.
 In order to send data you will need to do two things.
-First, you will need to create an object (using JSON).
-Second, you will need to convert it to a string.
+First, you will need to create an object in Javascript.
+Second, you will need to convert it to a string using a JSON function.

 <!--WDI4 12:30 still need to do conclusion and go over soln -->